rackerlabs/design-system/_docs/style/text-conventions/general-guidelines.md

 - Choose language that is clear and easy to understand.
 When possible, use fewer words.
 Every word should demonstrate value to the user.
 - Help users avoid errors and roadblocks.
 Make sure content helps users recover quickly if those things happen.
 - Alert users if they can't undo changes.
+Explain consequences and alternatives.
 - Avoid non sequiturs, obscure references, or non-standard turns of phrase that might confuse or interrupt.
 - Do not use humor, jargon, exclamation marks, idioms, metaphors, and other colloquialisms.
+- Consider a user’s likely goal, desire, or state of mind.
+Anticipate confusion or frustration and respond appropriately.

 {% endcolumn %}